d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-concise.md

-Just as high-level APIs
+Just as high-level deep learning frameworks made it easier to implement linear regression
-of deep learning frameworks
+(see :numref:`sec_linear_concise`),
-made it much easier to implement linear regression in :numref:`sec_linear_concise`, we will find them equally convenient for implementing classification.
+they are similarly convenient here.

 ```{.python .input}
 %%tab mxnet